click2install/xumacoin/README.md

 This now means your masternode is running properly and you will soon be receiving rewards.

 If you dont see the `Enabled!
-You may shut down the cold daemon` line appear when you click Start:
+You may shut down the cold daemon` line appear when you start your masternode:

  - wait a few minutes
- - click Start again
+ - restart your masternode from the wallet
- - then check the VPS log tail output
+ - check the VPS log tail output

 Sometimes your masternode needs time to broadcast itself to the network before this command will work correctly.
 The time that takes varies based on the amount of network activity.